 Pick your own point value

 When we publish Reasonable Redemption Values of points (RRVs), we conservatively pick the middle value, or the 50th percentile.
 The idea is that just by randomly picking hotels to use your points, you have a 50/50 chance of getting this value or better.
 But what if you cherry-pick awards?
 Many people prefer to hold onto their points until they find good value uses for them.
 If that’s you, then you may want to use the table above to pick your own point value.
 For example, if you think that you’ll hold out for the best 10% value awards, then pick the 90th percentile.
 If you cherry-pick a bit, but not that much, you might want to use the 70th percentile (for example).
-I’m guessing that most cherry-pickers will land around the 80th percentile: 1.08 cents per point.
-That’s up considerably (27%) from the pre-dynamic-pricing value of 0.85 cent per point.
+I’m guessing that most cherry-pickers will land around the 80th percentile: 0.99 cents per point, or 0.96 cents per points when eliminating capped award prices).

-To me, this analysis shows that those who cherry-pick good value awards can count on getting around 1.08 cents per point value, or better.
-Before dynamic award pricing, I had written “while more than 1 cent per point value is possible, I wouldn’t count on it.”
-Now, it should be easy to achieve.
+To me, this analysis shows that those who cherry-pick good value awards can count on getting around 0.96 cents per point value, or better.

-Our Reasonable Redemption Value (RRV) for Marriott points was previously set to 0.66 cents per point.
+Our Reasonable Redemption Value (RRV) for Marriott points was previously set to 0.75 cents per point.
 RRV’s are intended to be the point at which it is reasonable to get that much value or better for your points.
-Therefore, I believe that the median observed value for is a good choice for our RRV…
+Therefore, I believe that the median observed value for is a good choice for our RRV.
+Since the capped and uncapped medians were so close to each other (0.81 and 0.79), I decided to split the difference and pick 0.8 CPP as our new Marriott RRV.

-- New Reasonable Redemption Value for Marriott: 0.75 cents per point
+- Reasonable Redemption Value for Marriott: 0.8 cents per point

 Overvaluing vs. Undervaluing Points